BackBack to missions

 Things to do

-• Explore the restored forts, small museums, chapel, and sculpture-filled grounds before you dilute the day with a giant regional road trip.
+• Explore the restored forts, chapel, museum spaces, and grounds before you dilute the day with a giant regional road trip.

-• Book one ranch activity that fits the season: mountain tour, horseback ride, ATV outing, or birding.
+• Book one ranch activity that fits the season: a Chinati foothills tour, horseback ride, ATV outing, shooting block, or historical exploration of the property.

-• Save Marfa, Fort Davis, or McDonald Observatory for after you have used the ranch—extensions, not the reason you launched.
+• Save Marfa, Fort Davis, Big Bend Ranch State Park, or the Marfa Lights for after you have actually used the ranch.
+They are extensions, not the reason you launched.

 Food